Some implications between Grothendieck's anabelian conjectures: The section conjecture implies the hom conjecture

+If $T$ is quasi-compact and quasi-separated, we can apply Zariski's main theorem \cite[\href{https://stacks.math.columbia.edu/tag/05K0}{Lemma 05K0}]{stacks-project} and there exists a factorization $S\to T'\to T$ with $S\to T'$ an open immersion and $T'\to T$ finite.
+Since $S$ is integral, we may assume $T'$ integral too and $k(S)=k(T')=k(T)$.
+Since $T$ is normal, $T'\to T$ is an isomorphism.
+It follows that $S\to T$ is a bijective open immersion, i.e. an isomorphism.

-Actually, we have cheated, since in order to apply Zariski's main theorem we need $T$ to be quasi-compact and quasi-separated and this is not a consequence of our hypotheses, but this is easily fixed.
-Cover $T$ by open affine schemes $T_{i}$, for each $i$ the argument above works since $T_{i}$ is quasi-compact and quasi-separated, hence we have a section $T_{i}\to X$ of $T_{i}\to T\to\Pi_{X/k}$.
-We already know the fact that $X(T_{i}\cap T_{j})\to\Pi_{X/K}(T_{i}\cap T_{j})$ is an equivalence, hence the gluing data on $T_{i}\cap T_{k}\rra\Pi_{X/k}$ gives us gluing data on $T_{i}\cap T_{j}\rra X$, and thus finally we get a global section $T\to X$. \end{proof} \end{theorem}
+If $T$ is not quasi-compact and quasi-separated, cover it by open affine schemes $T_{i}$ with restrictions $S_{i}\to T_{i}$.
+For each $i$, the argument above works since $T_{i}$ is quasi-compact and quasi-separated, hence $S_{i}\to T_{i}$ is an isomorphism.
+It follows that $S\to T$ is an isomorphism. \end{proof} \end{theorem}

+\begin{remark} We cannot hope to remove completely the normality hypothesis from \autoref{point}.
+Consider an integral, projective curve $X$ of geometric genus at least $2$ with only a cuspidal singularity and smooth normalization $\overline{X}$ over a number field $k$.
+Passing to $\C$, we may check that $\Pi_{X/k}=\Pi_{\overline{X}/k}$.
+If the section conjecture holds, $\overline{X}$ is printable: \autoref{point} without the normality hypothesis would give us a section $X\to\overline{X}$. \end{remark}

-\begin{corollary} If smooth, proper, hyperbolic curves satisfy the section conjecture, then they satisfy the hom conjecture. \begin{proof} If hyperbolic curves satisfy the section conjecture, then they are anabelian thanks to \autoref{curvessect}.
+\begin{corollary} If smooth, proper, hyperbolic curves satisfy the section conjecture, then they satisfy the hom conjecture. \begin{proof} If hyperbolic curves satisfy the section conjecture, then they are printable thanks to \autoref{curvessect}.
 Hence, they satisfy the hom conjecture thanks to \autoref{point}. \end{proof} \end{corollary}

 Thanks to \autoref{curvesimpl}, we can also see the anabelian conjecture proved by Mochizuki as a particular case of the section conjecture, rather than a different one.